Solar Feed-In Tariff: Can you Profit from the Feed-In Tariff?

 To calculate the potential payback from installing a solar PV system use the Solar Guide Solar PV Feed-In Tariff Calculator to estimate your annual income and overall investment payback time.

-When is the Feed-In Tariff available and for how long?
+When is the Feed-In Tariff Available and for how Long?

 The Feed-In Tariff was opened and payments were made available on 1 April 2010.
 All systems that are eligible under the scheme now qualify for receiving the tariff.
 And the best news for anyone considering installing solar PV panels is that the tariff will be available for the longest period of time with this technology.
 Solar PV tariffs were originally set to run for 25 years, while most of the remaining technologies benefit from 20 years of payments.
-However a reduction in tariff rates imposed in August also includes changes to the length of the scheme.
+However a reduction in tariff rates also included changes to the length of the scheme.
 New solar PV installations will be reduced to 20 years, falling in line with the other technologies.

-What limitations are there and am I eligible?
+What Limitations are There and am I Eligible?